pathak22/context-encoder/README.md

 ### 4) TensorFlow Implementation

-Checkout the cool TensorFlow implementation of our paper by Taeksoo [here](https://github.com/jazzsaxmafia/Inpainting).
+Checkout the TensorFlow implementation of our paper by Taeksoo [here](https://github.com/jazzsaxmafia/Inpainting).
+However, it does not implement full functionalities of our paper.